diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

 stat = ftpserver.stat
 ```

-🔴 &nbsp;Here's what it should now look like.
+🔴 &nbsp;Here's what it should look like:

 ```python
 import os